njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 ```
 python3 -m timeit --number 1000 --unit usec 'import src.nicks_py_algs.reverse' 'src.nicks_py_algs.reverse.reverse_0("abcdefghijklmnopqrstuvwxyz")'
 ```
-But I set the input string to a length of 10,000.
+But I set the input string to a length of 10,000 characters.
 The test returns the average value of the best 5 runs.
 This gives the algorithm the best chance to perform as well as it can on your machine.
 This type of testing is useful to point out significant performance differences.
 The time tracked is in microseconds (1/1,000,000th of a second).

+## Results

 ![reverse benchmark table](https://github.com/njgibbon/nicks-python-kata/blob/master/nicks_py_algs/images/reverse_benchmark_table.png)